mercedes-benz/score/docs/features/ai-platform/index.rst

 - Prompt Templating
    - Supports distinct roles (system, user) and injects them as structured tokens
+   - The roles enable a differentiation between user and non-user interactions
    - Ensures prompts are predictable, reusable, and structured across tasks
    - Encourages consistent tone and framing
 - Dynamic Context Injection